maglub/rpi-sous-vide/README.md

 ## Influxdb logging

 If you have an influxdb server available, you can redirect the logging to it and create a new database for it.
 Update the influxdb variables in conf/app.conf, and symlink the logging script.
 In the influxdb script, there is an exampla curl call to create the database.
+There are three values logged at the moment:

+* control: smoker-output-pwm
+* input: smoker-setpoint
+* input: smoker-temp

 ```
 cd bin